 What You Should Know About Dog DNA Testing

 Aside from understanding that the information garnered from dog DNA testing may not be a 100% accurate or reliable method of predicting potential health concerns, it is important to know a little more about these tests.

 The first step in DNA testing for dogs is to purchase a dog DNA kit.
-There are a number of companies that sell this product with Wisdom Panel and Mars Veterinary being the most popular.
+There are a number of companies that sell this product, but Wisdom Panel stands out as the most popular.
 Most often these tests are purchased online either directly through the manufacturer’s website or via Amazon.
 After receiving this kit you will want to read the instructions that are particular to the type of kit you purchased.
 Most of these dog DNA testing kits will ask you to wait a period after your dog has last eaten and, using the swabs contained in the package, swab the inside of your dog’s cheek.
 The swabs which now contain saliva samples should be packed neatly in the small container provided with your kit and should be mailed back to the lab as soon as possible.
 Depending upon the company and the lab that they use, the process generally takes around three weeks.
 After this period you will receive an e-mail or direct mail from the lab that did your testing with your dog’s DNA results.

 The cost of dog DNA testing is still fairly high; however, for many dog owners the cost is worth it to find out more about their beloved pet.
-The cost of an at-home dog DNA test depends upon the brand and type of testing that you select.
-Below are a few examples of popular dog DNA tests and their pricing through Amazon.com:
+The cost of an at-home dog DNA test depends upon the brand and type of testing that you select, Wisdom Panel’s kits are $79.99.
+Click here to visit Wisdom Panel’s website.